John Kasich: Opposition to Trump

 In February 2017, Kasich met with Trump at the White House in a private meeting that followed a bitter feud.
 Kasich indicated that he hoped for Trump's success, but would continue to be critical when he thought it was necessary.
 The same month, Kasich's chief political advisors launched a political group, Two Paths America, in an effort to promote Kasich and his views and draw a contrast with Trump.
 In April 2017, Kasich also released a book, Two Paths: America Divided or United, written with Daniel Paisner.
 The creation of the group prompted speculation he could possibly run for president again, but Kasich said that he had no plans to seek elected office in the future.

 In April 2017, during a CNN town hall, Kasich, while stating that he was "very unlikely" to do so, reopened the possibility that he might run for president in 2020.
 On August 20, however, he reiterated his previous statement that he had no plans to run; rather, he stated that he was "rooting for [Trump] to get it together."

 In October 2017, during an interview with CNN's Jake Tapper, Kasich said he had not "given up" on the Republican Party, but added that "if the party can't be fixed ...
 I'm not going to be able to support the party.
 Period.
 That's the end of it."
 In March 2018, he told The Weekly Standard that he was "increasingly open" to running for president in the 2020 presidential election; however, in May 2019, he again declared that he would not seek the presidency in 2020.

-In October 2019, Kasich expressed support for the impeachment inquiry against Trump, saying that the "final straw" for him was when Trump's acting chief of staff Mick Mulvaney admitted that Trump had withheld U.S. aid from Ukraine in part to pressure the country to investigate Trump's domestic political rivals, a statement that Mulvaney later said were misconstrued.
+In October 2019, Kasich expressed support for the impeachment inquiry against Trump, saying that the "final straw" for him was when Trump's acting chief of staff Mick Mulvaney admitted that Trump had withheld U.S. aid from Ukraine in part to pressure the country to investigate Trump's domestic political rivals, a statement that Mulvaney later said was misconstrued.

 Kasich confirmed on August 10, 2020, that he would be speaking at the 2020 Democratic National Convention in support of presumptive Democratic presidential nominee Joe Biden.
 Kasich said that his conscience compelled him to speak out against Trump and in support of Biden, even if it resulted in blowback against him, adding, "I've been a reformer almost all of my life.
 I've been very independent and I'm a Republican but the Republican Party has always been my vehicle but never my master.
 You have to do what you think is right in your heart and I'm comfortable here."

+In September 2024, Kasich was one of several former governors to sign an open letter to all 50 current governors urging them to certify their states' votes after the upcoming November election, even if Trump urged them not to.